MiniDiscs (Hacked): Release

-The recordings were taken from MiniDiscs (example pictured with battery for scale).
+The recordings were taken from MiniDiscs (example pictured with AA battery for scale).

 Though some of the recordings had been previously released on the 2017 OK Computer reissue OKNOTOK 1997 2017, most were not intended for release.
-On 5 June 2019, the recordings were leaked online by a collector using the name Zimbra, who said he had traded them for unreleased Beatles recordings.
+On 5 June 2019, the recordings were leaked online by a bootleg collector using the name Zimbra, who said he had traded them for unreleased Beatles recordings.
 They may have been stolen while archived material was being prepared for the OK Computer reissue.
 The guitarist Ed O'Brien said they had been stolen from Radiohead's cloud archive.

 According to some reports, Zimbra initially demanded a $150,000 ransom from Radiohead not to release the recordings.
 However, according to an investigation by Pitchfork, Zimbra had demanded no ransom and had instead hoped to sell the recordings to fans.
 Zimbra told Pitchfork that the story had been taken "way out of context".
-A fan who negotiated with Zimbra said he did not believe extortion was his intent: "He never told us anything to suggest he was trying to get money from the band, only from fans."
+A fan who negotiated with Zimbra said he did not believe extortion was his intent, and that he had said nothing to suggest he was trying to get money from the band.
 Zimbra released the recordings free after news broke on the discussion platform Reddit.

 On 11 June, Radiohead made the recordings available to stream and purchase from the music distribution site Bandcamp for 18 days.
 All proceeds went to the environmentalist group Extinction Rebellion, raising approximately £500,000.
 The official release removed a 12-minute field recording and non-Radiohead material, such as several minutes of a James Bond score.
 The guitarist Jonny Greenwood wrote on Twitter that the collection was "only tangentially interesting", while Yorke wrote on the Bandcamp page: "As it's out there it may as well be out there until we all get bored and move on."